ekeilty17/Advent-of-Code/2024/README.md

 - `part_1.py` - solution to part 1
 - `part_2.py` - solution to part 2
 - `README.md` - explanation of solutions

-Additionally, in there is `utils/` which contains some helpful code.

 ## Solution Checklist
 - [x] [Day 1](https://adventofcode.com/2024/day/1)